 Alexander Hertel-Fernandez

-Associate Professor of International and Public Affairs
+Herbert Lehman Professor of Government in the Faculty of International and Public Affairs

 Personal Details

-Focus areas: Political economy of the United States with a focus on organized interests, government and social policy
+Focus areas: Political economy of the United States with a focus on organized interests, government, and social policy

 Hertel-Fernandez recently returned to Columbia after serving in the Biden-Harris Administration in the U.S. Department of Labor and the White House Office of Information and Regulatory Affairs.
 While at the Department of Labor, he led the Department's research and evaluation activities, including launching initiatives to study and address disparities in access to unemployment insurance and to better measure job quality.
 He also led the Department's implementation of President Biden's historic executive order on racial equity.
 At the White House Office of Information and Regulatory Affairs, he led efforts to expand public participation and community engagement in the regulatory process, reduce burdens in access to government benefits, and served as the lead handling White House review of regulations and forms related to nutrition and food assistance, support for underserved farmers, and rural development.